-Click the Remote Directory icon to select the distribution source.
+Click the Remote Directory icon to specify the location of the remote distribution.
 If you are using an ASCII console, enter 2.

 4. Specify the hostname of the installation server.

 After you select Remote Directory, you are prompted to enter the name of the remote host that contains the distribution.
 Specify the hostname of the installation server, as shown in this example: